Azerbaijan–the Gambia relations

-Azerbaijan–Gambia relations are the bilateral relations between Azerbaijan and The Gambia.
+Azerbaijan–the Gambia relations are the bilateral relations between Azerbaijan and The Gambia.
 Neither country has a resident ambassador.

 Diplomatic relations

 On November 11, 1994, the Protocol on the establishment of diplomatic relations between the two states was signed.

-According to the Order of President of Azerbaijan Ilham Aliyev dated December 11, 2012 No. 2587, Tariq Ismail oglu Aliyev was appointed as an Extraordinary Ambassador of Azerbaijan to the Gambia.
+According to the Order of President of Azerbaijan Ilham Aliyev dated December 11, 2012 No. 2587, Tariq Ismail oglu Aliyev was appointed as the Extraordinary Ambassador of Azerbaijan to The Gambia.

 High-level visits

-On June 10–11, 2008, Osman Badji, the Gambian Ambassador to Azerbaijan, attended the international forum "Expanding the role of women in intercultural dialogue" held in Baku.

-On October 6–8, 2008, the IV Conference of Ministers of education of the Organization of Islamic Cooperation member states was held in Baku.
-During the conference, Secretary of state for education, research, science and technology of the Gambia Crispin Gray-Conson met with Azerbaijani Foreign Minister Elmar Mammadyarov.

-On October 13–15, 2009, a delegation led by Hassum Kisay, Director of the Gambia's National Copyright center for art and culture, visited Azerbaijan to participate in the VI Conference of the Ministers of Culture of the OIC member States in Baku.
-Within the framework of the event, Hassum Kisay was received by Ilham Aliyev together with heads of delegations of the OIC member States.